CylonicRaider/Instant/docs/CONFIG.md

 An integer setting the `max-age` parameter of the `Cache-Control` HTTP header for static resources, i.e., controlling for how long (compliant) browsers will cache them.

+### instant.server.noReuseAddr

+A Boolean indicating whether the server should *disable* the `SO_REUSEADDR` option on its main listening socket.
+The default is to enable `SO_REUSEADDR`, allowing the server to be restarted quickly without getting "address in use" errors.